todiane/corri-construction-p3/README.md

 ## Testing

+## Bugs

+After importing the type element so that text can be typed out a line at a time the codes for Fore.WHITE or bold kept showing up e.g. '\033[1m' for bold was typed out.
+To fix this I had to remove - colorama.init(autoreset=True) - which  meant I had to go through each line of code to ensure if one line was red, all subsequent lines didn't turn red.

 ## Credits

 Free Code Camp Python for everyone course that helped me get my project started - [here](https://www.youtube.com/watch?v=wgkC8SxraAQ)